 A home loan is made in agreement with your lender – be it your bank, credit union, or private lender – to borrow a set sum of money, which you agree to pay off over a set amount of time (also known as the ‘term’).
 Depending on your contract, you’ll be expected to pay off your mortgage/home loan either monthly or biweekly.

 Make sure you’ve thoroughly read through your entire contract.
 For instance, your agreement might state that your lender can take legal action if you don’t make your payments.
 If you can’t make your payments, your lender can take possession of the property in foreclosure – in other words, they can take back the home.
+Your contract will also outline what happens if you want to sell your home before the mortgage is paid off.
+Chances are, you will sign a due-on-sale clause as part of your contract.

 What is the difference between a home loan and a mortgage?